Donmutalib/Donmutalib/README.md

 - 👋 Hi there, my name is Kolawole
 - 👀 I’m a backend web developer with Python and Django.
 - 🌱 I’m currently learning JavaScript, NodeJS and Express
-- 💞️ I’m looking to collaborate on meaningful projects with a team of professionals
+- 💞️ Ready to make an immediate contribution to your organization.

 SKILLS
 Python\ Django \ PostgreSQL \ Docker \ Django Rest Framework\ AWS \ Testing \ Middleware \ HTML & CSS